 Electronics Engineering Technicians

-Electronics engineering technicians work with electronics engineers to design, develop, and manufacture industrial and consumer electronic equipment, including sonar, radar, and navigational equipment, as well as computers, radios, televisions, digital video disc players, MP3 players, and calculators.
+Electronics engineering technicians work with electronics engineers to design, develop, and manufacture industrial and consumer electronic equipment, including sonar, radar, and navigational equipment, as well as computers, printers, radios, televisions, digital video disc players, and MP3 players.
 They fabricate, operate, test, troubleshoot, repair, and maintain equipment.
 Those involved in the development of new electronic equipment help to make changes or modifications in circuitry or other design elements.